JChristensen/Timezone/ReadMe.txt

     Timezone usPacific(100);

-Note that TimeChangeRules require 12 bytes of storage each, so the pair of rules associated with a Timezone object require 24 bytes total.
+Note that TimeChangeRules require 12 bytes of storage each, so the pair of rules associated with a Timezone object requires 24 bytes total.
 This could possibly change in future versions of the library.
 The size of a TimeChangeRule can be checked via sizeof(), e.g.: sizeof(usEDT).